Liberty Bridge, Novi Sad: Liberty Bridge from 1975–1999

-Construction

-First Construction

 Work began on 22 September 1976, when the first pier on the left bank of the Danube was stabbed.
 During the construction, the attention of the experts was focused on three details: The construction of the bars for pillar 17, where there were traces of land slides; the assembly of the steel structure, in pieces, weighing 200 tonnes, without scaffolding, with the help of the Derrick cranes; and the assembly of the steel ropes, which was original.

 Everything was done perfectly, with a deviation of only 13 millimetres, between two parts of the structure, when the last central construction of the bridge was put in place.

 The bridge was inaugurated for traffic on 23 October 1981, with the presence of tens of thousands of citizens.